Want to test your blood sugar without pricking your finger? Continuous glucose monitors make this a reality

 Continuous glucose monitors and MyNetDiary

-Continuous glucose monitors that can sync with the iPhone Health app are compatible with MyNetDiary.
-This article provides more information on how to set up communication between the MyNetDiary app and a continuous glucose monitor.
-The Dexcom G6 continuous glucose monitor is compatible with MyNetDiary.
+Continuous or no-prick glucose monitors that sync with the iOS Health app are compatible with MyNetDiary.
+This article provides more information on how to set up communication between the MyNetDiary app and your continuous glucose monitor.
+The Dexcom G6 and Dexcom G7 are both compatible with MyNetDiary.

-Whether you invest in using a continuous glucose monitor to manage your diabetes or rely on finger sticks, taking ownership of your blood sugars is key to feeling your best, and for reducing complications.
-Testing is an important component of understanding how lifestyle factors such as eating, activity, medications, and stress impact your readings.
+Whether you invest in using a no-prick, continuous glucose monitor to manage your diabetes or rely on finger sticks, taking ownership of your glucose is key to feeling your best and reducing complications.
+Testing and interacting with your glucose data are essential to understanding how lifestyle factors such as eating, activity, medications, stress, and sleep impact your readings.
 Knowledge is power when it comes to your health!

 Factors that affect blood glucose